On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Mixup-Based Graph Learning via Hybrid Pooling

 \subsection{Overview}

-Figure \ref{fig:overview} shows the overview of graph classification where the Manifold-Mixup technique is applied after the hybrid pooling layer.
-Concretely, first, GNNs process the graph-structured data and transform them to the node attributes $\left\{x_i^{\mathcal{V}}\right\}_{i=1}^n$.
-Then, after pooling all node embedding with the 3 types of readout functions-SUMPOOL, MAXPOOL, and AttentionPOOL, the hybrid pooling function produces the entire graph embedding.
-Finally, after the hybrid pooling layer, Manifold-mixup is applied to randomly mix selected two graph embedding $\widetilde{{x}_{i}^{\mathcal{G}}}$, $\widetilde{{x_{j}^{\mathcal{G}}}}$ and their ground truth labels ${y_{i}^{\mathcal{G}}}$, ${y_{j}^{\mathcal{G}}}$ with one-hot values as new training set for the classifier.
+Figure \ref{fig:overview} provides an overview of GNNs for graph classification, demonstrating the application of \emph{Manifold-Mixup} after the hybrid pooling layer.
+Concretely, first, GNNs process the input graph-structured data and transform them into node attributes $\left\{x_i^{\mathcal{V}}\right\}_{i=1}^n$, where $\mathcal{V}$ is the vertex set.
+Then, after learning the features of each node, the hybrid pooling layer produces the entire graph embedding by utilizing three fundamental types of readout functions: Sum-pooling (SUMPOOL), Max-pooling (MAXPOOL), and Attention-pooling (AttentionPOOL).
+Finally, as shown in Eq.~(\ref{eqn:mixup}), \emph{Manifold-Mixup} is applied to randomly mix two selected graph embeddings $\widetilde{{x}_{i}^{\mathcal{G}}}$, $\widetilde{{x_{j}^{\mathcal{G}}}}$ and their ground truth labels ${y_{i}^{\mathcal{G}}}$, ${y_{j}^{\mathcal{G}}}$ with one-hot values as the new training set.
+This augmented training set is then used for training the classifier.
+Especially, the utilization of \emph{Manifold-Mixup} employing the hybrid pooling layer is depicted as follows: